 SSR1 Recommendation 20

-ICANN should increase the transparency of information about organization and budget related to implementing the SSR Framework and performing SSR-related functions.
+“ICANN should increase the transparency of information about organization and budget related to implementing the SSR Framework and performing SSR-related functions.”

 SSR2 Conclusion: This recommendation remains relevant and was partially implemented.
 The intended effect of improved transparency around SSR-related details as they relate to the organization and the budget was not achieved.

-Please see SSR2 Recommendation 3: Improve SSR-Related Budget Transparency for the SSR2 recommendation that expands upon the original SSR1 recommendation.
+Please see SSR2 Recommendation 3: Improve SSR-related Budget Transparency for the SSR2 recommendation that expands upon the original SSR1 recommendation.

 Rationale:

-ICANN's Planning Process cycle has a threefold approach encompassing a ‘Strategic Plan,’ a ‘Five-Year Operating Plan,’ and an ‘Annual Operating Plan & Budget.’
+ICANN's Planning Process cycle has a threefold approach encompassing a Strategic Plan, a Five-Year Operating Plan, and an Annual Operating Plan & Budget.
 The cycle culminates with Achievement & Progress Reporting.
-Phase I, as describe in the Implementation Reports on the SSR1 Implementation Wiki, is now in place to provide public information about SSR-related plans, budgets, and activities (as outlined in SSR1 Recommendation 2); this is integrated with ICANN’s IS-SSR Framework and reports on SSR activities and expenditures.
+Phase I, as described in the Implementation Reports on the SSR1 Implementation Wiki, is now in place to provide public information about SSR-related plans, budgets, and activities (as outlined in SSR1 Recommendation 2); this is integrated with ICANN’s IS-SSR Framework and reports on SSR activities and expenditures.
 Periodic SSR activity reporting augments this public information.
 Phase II is underway to identify mechanisms that provide more detailed public information on SSR-related budgets and expenditures across multiple ICANN departments.
 Currently, public information on this topic for FY18 can be found on the Rec #20 wiki page.

 Staff also developed an after-event-report that includes budget and resource impacts related to managing an event.
 No after-event reports have been published as of March 2020.
 A template for a public version of these reports can be found on the Rec #20 wiki page.

-Annual reporting on SSR-related activities does take place in the Framework documents and Annual Reports.
+Annual reporting on SSR-related activities does take place in the framework documents and annual reports.
 Budget documents have very high-level line items to activities related to SSR.
 Those same activities do not appear to be reported on in ICANN’s regular project management reporting.
 The Implementation Report says that ICANN will “Integrate SSR Framework and reports on SSR activities and expenditures into the planning framework and process to provide public information about SSR-related plans, budgets and activities.”
-However, as noted for SSR1 Recommendation 19, the ICANN Portfolio Management System and the KPI Project Dashboard have very limited amounts of information that the Community can use to track SSR-related efforts.
+However, as noted for SSR1 Recommendation 19, the ICANN Portfolio Management System and the KPI Project Dashboard have very limited amounts of information that the community can use to track SSR-related efforts.

 The FY2018 approved budget has three portfolio areas related to SSR: Identifier Evolution; Security, Stability, and Resiliency of Internet Identifiers; and Technical Reputation.
 Only the first two (Identifier Evolution and SSR of Internet Identifiers) have dedicated budgets at the portfolio level; no detail of these budgets is provided.
 The staff implementation report also says that ICANN will “Identify mechanisms that provide more detailed public information on SSR-related budgets and expenditures across multiple ICANN departments,” suggesting further work is expected on this aspect of implementation.